It Happened in Broad Daylight: Production

 Filming took place from 22 February to April 1958 near Zürich and Chur.
-Interiors were shot at Praesens-Film Atelier and the Spandau Studios in Berlin.
+Interiors were shot at Praesens-Film Atelier and the Spandau Studios in West Berlin.

 Release

 The film premiered on 4 July 1958 at the IFF/Berlin.
 It went on general release on 9 July 1958.
 In Switzerland it premiered on 12 July 1958 (Rex, Zürich).

 Awards

 The film was nominated for the Golden Bear at the Berlin International Film Festival.